SharonLutz/SharonLutz.github.io/software.md

 ### Umediation
 An R package that examines the role of unmeasured confounding of the exposure-mediator-outcome relationship in mediation analysis.
 On [GitHub](https://github.com/SharonLutz/Umediation) and implements the method from the following paper: <br>
-- **Lutz SM**, Thwing A, Schmiege S, Kroehl M, Baker C, Starling A, Hokanon JE, Ghosh D. (2017) Examining the Role of Unmeasured Confounding in Mediation Analysis with Genetic and Genomic Applications. *BMC Bioinformatics.* (In Press)
+- **Lutz SM**, Thwing A, Schmiege S, Kroehl M, Baker C, Starling A, Hokanon JE, Ghosh D. (2017) Examining the Role of Unmeasured Confounding in Mediation Analysis with Genetic and Genomic Applications. *BMC Bioinformatics.* 18(1):344.

 ### pleiotropy
 An R package that tests for common and rare variant associations with multiple phenotypes using the Hausdorff metric in a permutation based framework.
 On [GitHub](https://github.com/SharonLutz/pleiotropy)